rolinlearning/rolin/src/content/blog/second-post.md

 ---
-title: "Cómo empezar en el desarrollo web: consideraciones generales"
+title: "Post 2"
-description: "Iniciar tu camino en el desarrollo web puede parecer abrumador al principio, pero la clave es comenzar con la mentalidad adecuada.
-El primer paso no consiste en escribir código, sino en..."
+description: "description 2"
 pubDate: 2024-03-15
 author: "My name in this file"
 image: "cat-black.png"
 tags: ["desarrollo web", "empezar", "aprendizaje"]
 ---

-## My First Post
+# My Second Post

 Welcome to my first blog post!
 Here I'll share my thoughts about building with Astro.

-### Why Astro?
+## Why Astro?

 Astro is an amazing static site generator that allows you to use your favorite frontend frameworks while delivering lightning-fast performance.